 It would be wise advice to acknowledge some simple precautions to ensure that you are a responsible wood watch owner:

-- Be careful not to wear your wood watch when performing manual labour tasks, impact spots or where your watch may be vulnerable to striking.
+- Be careful not to wear your wood watch when performing manual labour tasks, high impact sports or where your watch may be vulnerable to being struck or damaged.

 - Remove watch before going to bed – It’s simple advice really, the wood bands have links that can be caught on the sheets or blankets.
 It would be a shame to have your beautiful watch damaged.

 CLEANING YOUR WATCH: Periodically wipe your wood watch with a soft, damp (not wet) cloth.
 Use a cotton bud or corner of a chamois to clean the grooves of the watch dial, in between the wood links, around the buckle/clasp and around where the band joins the case.
-DO NOT use chemical cleaners, bleaches, orange based cleaning solution.
+DO NOT use chemical cleaners, bleaches or citrus based cleaning solutions.

 WATCH BAND ADJUSTMENT: Watch band adjustments are relatively easy to do – however if you are not 100% confident of performing this task- seek assistance from a qualified watchmaker, jeweller or repair agent.
-It is important that your watch band is adjusted to suit your wrist, too loose or too tight the band may become vulnerable to damage.
+It is important that your watch band is adjusted to suit your wrist.
+Too loose or too tight and the band may become vulnerable to damage.

 REPLACING THE BATTERY: Battery Replacement is required every 8 – 15 months.
 Replacement of the battery should be done be a qualified watchmaker or jeweller.
 We do not advise you to do it yourself as there is a specific order and process to removing the back, the crown and the internal to access the battery section.
 ONLY use a reputable brand battery of the same type and size.